tempus-app/tempus/README.md

 ### Local Set Up

 3. First install node, [here](https://nodejs.org/en/download/).
 The current version of node run is `v16.14.0`.
-To avoid unneeded modifications to package lock files, ensure this is the local verssion as well.
+To avoid unneeded modifications to package lock files, ensure this is the local version as well.
 If you need to modify/update/downgrade versions, using [nvm](https://github.com/nvm-sh/nvm).
 Node also includes npm and npx, which is needed to run this application.
 If you have installed node previously, check to make sure both [npm](https://docs.npmjs.com/cli/v6/commands/npm-install/) and [npx](https://www.npmjs.com/package/npx) are installed

 4. Additionally, a local Postgres Database must be installed to run the application.
 You can install postgres [here](https://www.postgresql.org/download/), or through [homebrew](https://wiki.postgresql.org/wiki/Homebrew) (if using a Mac).
-5. After downloading and setting up postgres, connect to your local postgres instance (varies depedending on device), and run the following command `CREATE DB <db-name>`.
+5. After downloading and setting up postgres, connect to your local postgres instance (varies depending on device), and run the following command `CREATE DB <db-name>`.
 You must then set the env variables as follows to have the local database ready.
     ```
         DB_HOST=localhost
         DB_PORT=5432